 - European Policy Office

-Mai Po Nature Reserve is one of the most important areas for biodiversity in Hong Kong, with a rich and diverse array of birds and other wildlife.
-But none of this would be here were it not for its equally rich and diverse habitats.
-Six distinct habitat types – fishponds, freshwater ponds, reedbeds, gei wai, mangroves and mudflats – can be found within Mai Po, some with their own unique wildlife and all playing a vital role in sustaining local biodiversity.
-Some habitats, like mangroves, even provide important services to humans like protecting coastal areas from typhoons.
-That’s why this event centres on the theme “Our Habitat, Our Home”.
+Mai Po Nature Reserve has some of the richest biodiversity in Hong Kong and is inhabited by huge numbers of birds and other wildlife.
+Five distinct habitat types – gei wai (salt water shrimp ponds), freshwater ponds, mudflats, mangroves, and reedbeds – can be found in Mai Po, some with their own unique wildlife species and all playing a vital role in sustaining local biodiversity.
+Habitats like mangroves even provide important services to humans, like protecting coastal areas from wind and waves caused by typhoons.